deltachat-bot/deltawoot/README.md

 For `DELTAWOOT_ADDR`
 and `DELTAWOOT_PASSWORD`
 you can use any email account.

+`DELTAWOOT_NAME` will be the bot's display name in Delta Chat.

+`DELTAWOOT_AVATAR` will be the bot's avatar in Delta Chat;
+if you run deltawoot in docker, you need to put it into the docker volume, and prepend the path with `files/`.

 For the `WOOT_INBOX_ID`,
 go to the settings of the API channel you created above